ahemberg/trafiklab-longest-lines/README.md

 ## Overview

 This Spring Boot application offers an API to fetch the ten longest SL lines and lists all stops for a specified line.
-It provides both JSON and plaintext responses
+It provides both JSON and plaintext responses.

 ## Setup

 ### Requirements

-The service runs on Java 21 and is compiled using maven, thus you need to have java runtime 21 installed and a recent version of maven
+The service runs on Java 21 and is compiled using maven, thus you need to have java runtime 21 and a recent version of maven installed.

 ## Running the service

-The simplest way to start up the service is to use the included mvn wrapper:
+The simplest way to start up the service is to use the included mvn wrapper from the root directory of the repository:

 ```shell
  ./mvnw clean spring-boot:run